Hawkynt/Randomizer/Readme.md

 ```

 > [!TIP]
-> The NuGet library may contain an implementation that supports a parametrized polynom.
+> The NuGet library may contain an implementation that supports a parametrized **polynom**.

 ### Feedback with Carry Shift Register (FCSR) [^25]